 It has been a tough couple of months.
-My son’s father and I have decided to split up.
-For the moment I am parenting predominantly alone and struggling with the implications of what it means to be a single parent and trying to mitigate the loss of what I believed to be a permanent family unit and who I am apart from the definition of this primary relationship.
-But partnered or not, in my experience waiting around for someone else to acknowledge all of the great things that you are, that you do and are capable of at best breeds a annual sense of vague disappointment (come on, ONE DAY a year for moms?
+For the moment I am parenting predominantly alone and struggling with the implications of what it means to be a single parent and trying to mitigate the loss of what I believed to be a permanent family unit.
+I am attempting to redefine who I am apart from the definition of this primary relationship.
+But partnered or not, in my experience waiting around for someone else to acknowledge all of the great things that you are, that you do at best breeds an annual vague sense of disappointment (come on, ONE DAY a year for moms?
 Guess what else happens one day each year?
 National Burrito Day. ) and at worst, deep abiding resentment toward every single family member in your household.
 It’s really time we stopped.

-More important than if and how we and by whom are acknowledged by on Mother’s Day is how we choose to honor ourselves for the every day things we do… all the little things that make up the biggest most important things.
+More important than if and how we are/not acknowledged on Mother’s Day is how we choose to honor ourselves for the every day things we do… all the little things that make up the biggest most important things.
 Because let’s be real, every day is frickin’ Mother’s Day.

 So I brought my card home to finish during nap.
 Here is how it turned out.

 Happy Mother’s day to all the mamas.
 You are all truly amazing.
 But you already knew that.
 (And you deserve 100 burritos.
 And like, 1-3 margaritas if you want them.)